Spadikam: Plot

-Meanwhile, Ravunni Master, who resigned after Thomas ran away from the village, comes back with his daughter, Thulasi, who was Thomas's childhood friend.
-Thulasi, the Vicar of the local church, and Vakkachan, try to mediate between the two, by trying to get Thomas invited by his father, to attend Jansy's wedding.
-Thomas, who attends the wedding, hoping for the better, is insulted further by his father.
-This finally makes Jansy stand against her father, stating she prefers her brother's small necklace to her father's high dowry, in her marriage.
-While the necklace was actually a gift from Thulasi, given by Thomas, this leads him to be deserted on the day of her wedding.
-Their mother, who was waiting for the wedding to take place, leaves him as well.
+Meanwhile, Ravunni who had resigned from the school after being deeply saddened by the ill fate which happened to Thoma, comes back with his daughter Thulasi, who was Thoma's childhood friend.
+The Vicar of the local church, Thulasi and Vakkachan try to mediate between the two, by trying to get Thoma invited by his father, to attend Jancy's wedding.
+Thoma attends the wedding, hoping for the better but is insulted by his father.
+This forces Jancy to take a stand against her father, stating that she prefers her brother's small necklace to her father's high dowry, in her marriage.
+The necklace was actually a gift from Thulasi given by Thoma and this leads him to be deserted on the day of her wedding.
+When Thoma learns this, he becomes happy and thanks Thulasi.
+Mary, who was waiting for the wedding to take place, leaves him as well.
+At this point, Ravunni points out to Chacko that in fact he did not love anybody, including Jancy and he only pretended to love her in order to degrade Thoma.
+He also states that as the reason why Jancy stood against him.
 With his pride struck the worst blow, Chacko is left all alone, to rethink on his actions and decisions.

-Soon afterward, Thomas is stabbed by another goon, employed by Pookoya, in retaliation for helping his daughter elope with her lover, the teacher.
+Soon afterward, Thoma is stabbed by a goon Thorappan Bastin, who is employed by Pookoya, in retaliation for helping his daughter elope with her lover, the teacher.
 Chacko secretly visits his son in the hospital, with regret.
-Coming back to health, Thomas' attempt at revenge is foiled, when Thulasi interferes.
+Coming back to health, Thoma's attempt at revenge on Kuttikkadan is foiled, when Thulasi interferes.
 On learning that Thulasi loves him, he tries to prevent her.
 With her help, he tries to back out from his wrong outlook of life.
-Filled with the guilt of ruining his son's life, Chacko attempts suicide, which Thomas prevents.
+Filled with the guilt of ruining his son's life, Chacko repaints Thoma's lorry from Chekuthan to Spadikam (crystal) and tries to commit suicide, which Thoma prevents.
 The two reconcile, thereafter.
 With a newfound joy, they, together, bring back his mother.
+He decides to quit everything and live for his family.

-In a desperate attempt for revenge, Thomas's enemies unite against him.
-In a tragic turn of events, Chacko is shot by S.I.
-Kuttikadan, while targeting Thomas.
-Chacko succumbs to his injuries and dies in front of Thomas.
-He becomes enraged and attacks Kuttikadan.
-Thomas kills him and is taken into police custody, on charges of murder, leaving the helpless family and Thulasi in tears.
+In a desperate attempt for revenge, Thoma's enemies unite against him.
+Pookoya and Kuttikadan tries to kill Thoma by placing a bomb in his lorry and blame Chacko.
+But Thoma manages to escape.
+In a tragic turn of events, Chacko is fatally shot by Kuttikadan while targeting Thoma.
+He becomes enraged and kills Kuttikadan.
+After visiting his deceased father at the hospital Thoma is taken into police custody on charges of killing Kuttikadan, leaving the helpless family and Thulasi in tears.